rednafi/django-epiphanies/README.md

 ## Books

-* [Architecture Patterns with Python - Harry Percival & Bob Gregory](https://www.goodreads.com/book/show/50083115-architecture-patterns-with-python) -> A deep dive into DDD and Event driven architecture patterns.
+* [Architecture Patterns with Python - Harry Percival & Bob Gregory](https://www.goodreads.com/book/show/50083115-architecture-patterns-with-python) -> A deep dive into DDD and Event driven architecture patterns in the Python ecosystem.
 The book also talks about strategies to exercise DDD and event-driven architecture practices within the realm of a highly opinionated environment like Django.

 <div align="center">
 <i> ✨ 🍰 ✨ </i>